-On April 29, President Rouhani urged Iranians to adapt to life under coronavirus for an indefinite period.
+On April 29, President Rouhani urged Iranians to learn to adapt to life under coronavirus indefinitely.
 “I’m telling our dear people, because it is not clear when this virus outbreak is over, we should stand ready to keep working and continue to acquire science and knowledge, conduct research, keep the society alive and give hope to the society, with the assumption that unfortunately this virus is here to stay with people for quite some time,” Rouhani said.

-On May 3, the government designated 132 counties as white, which signaled that they were consistently free of new COVID-19 cases.
-President Rouhani announced that mosques be allowed to reopen in the white counties on May 4.
-“The schools in the white and low-risk areas will reopen from May 16 ...
-However, we will continue to review the situation,” Rouhani added.
+On May 3, the government designated 132 counties as white--or free of new COVID-19 cases.
+President Rouhani announced that mosques would be allowed to reopen in those counties on May 4.
+“The schools in the white and low-risk areas will reopen from May 16,” but he said the government would continue to review the numbers.

-Deputy Health Minister Iraj Harirchi urged Iranians not to take COVID-19 lightly until a vaccine is developed.
-He added that the country had seen a decline in new cases and deaths due to government restrictions.
+Deputy Health Minister Harirchi urged Iranians not to take COVID-19 lightly until a vaccine is developed.
+Iran had witnessed a decline in new cases and deaths due to government restrictions.
 “This falling trend in infections came by God’s grace and on the back of people’s cooperation and wholehearted efforts by personnel at all hospitals and laboratories, and all this has happened at a time when we are under unfair sanctions,” Harirchi said.

-Hojjatoleslam Ali Noori, the Deputy head of the Policy-Making Council of Iranian Friday Prayer Leaders, announced that Friday prayers would be held in 157 cities after a two-month hiatus.
+Hojjatoleslam Ali Noori, the deputy head of the Policy-Making Council of Iranian Friday Prayer Leaders, announced that Friday prayers could be held in 157 cities after a two-month hiatus.
 Prayer leaders vowed to respect guidelines issued by the Ministry of Health.

 On May 6, the Ministry of Health reported that 15 out of the country’s 31 provinces were experiencing a resurgence in COVID-19 cases.
-The government report noted that several tourist destinations—Isfahan, Gilan and Qom—had experienced a second wave of the virus after the government lifted travel restrictions last month.
+The report noted that several tourist destinations—Isfahan, Gilan and Qom—had experienced a second wave of the virus after the government lifted travel restrictions in April.